AjKundnani/Gen1-TrustedLaunch/README.md

 csvLocation    |    Local file path location of csv containing vmName, vmResourceGroupName, enableSecureBoot details.    |    True batchSize      |    Number of machines which should be processed in parallel.
-Default set to 5.    |    False useCloudShell    |    Use cloud shell in Azure Portal for script execution.    |    False
+Default set to 5.    |    False useCloudShell    |    Use cloud shell in Azure Portal for script execution.    |    False useSignedScript    |    For environment with strict PowerShell signing requirements, Use end to end signed script for upgrade.    | False outputStorageAccountName    |    Required for `useSignedScript` parameter, Name of storage account where output and error file will be stored.
+Storage Blob Data Contributor or Storage Blob Data Owner access required on storage account.    |    False

 Csv column Name    |    Description    |    Mandatory -|-|-